arturo-j-martinez-ii/tlens/README.md

 32. Input your Wi-Fi password and press "Connect" [you may need to give it a few seconds to connect, wait for the grey "Skip" button to turn into an orange "Next" button]
 33. Press "Next"
 34. A "Time Zone" screen should appear with a map of the world on the bottom
-35. Click on "Search Cities" and input your general area, so your Pi has the correct time [you can put whatever timezone you want, it won't affect the Pi's functionality]
+35. Click on "Search Cities" and input your general area, so your Pi has the correct time [please put your timezone to prevent errors!]
 36. An "About You" screen with "Full Name," "Username," and "Computer" fields should appear
 37. Click on "Full Name" and enter in your full preferred name [it will auto fill the "Username" and "Computer" fields based on your full name, feel free to change any field to your heart's desire!]